neuro-team-femto/cleese/docs/docs/api/face-warp.md

 ## Configuration

-The following parameters are used to configure the `Mediapipe` engine:
+The following parameters are used to configure the `FaceWarp` engine:

 ``` toml
 [mediapipe.random_gen]